joaomourapato/jwt-demo/README.md

 # jwt-demo
 This tool demonstrates the creation and validation of JSON Web Tokens.
 Main purpose is: coding challenge.
 The tool imports open source libraries "jjwt" recommended by a JWT reference site: https://jwt.io/libraries.
-The libraries are documented and available from: https://github.com/jwtk/jjwt
+The libraries are documented and available from: https://github.com/jwtk/jjwt .
+The signature algorith is HS512 using a fixed secret.

 **PRE-REQUISITES**
 * Java SE or JRE minimum.
 No specific version but any version newer than "8" shall be ok.

 **HOW TO COMPILE AND RUN**
-1. Extract the release files to a folder of file system
+1. Extract the release files to a folder of the file system
 2. Use the command line and change to the main folder (/jwt-demo)
 3. Assuming JDK available, type the following command to compile:
    > javac -classpath "lib/*" "src/com/jwt/JwtDemo.java" -d "bin"